Is there a relationship between BPPV and Meniere's disease?

 Treatments for each disorder

-Many patients with BPPV get relief from a treatment called the Epley maneuver which involves moving the head in a specific series of positions in an attempt to force the dislodged crystals out of the semicircular canals.
+Many patients with BPPV get relief from treatments, such as the Epley maneuver, which involves moving the head in a specific series of positions in an attempt to force the dislodged crystals out of the semicircular canals.